This tutorial demonstrates a proof-of-concept for a Tanakh trivia game powered by the Sefaria API, in approximately 100 lines of code.

 print(f"Sorry!
 That's incorrect.
 The correct answer was: {shortest}.
 You answered {score}/3 question(s)")

-Once again, on the user's side, they might see something like this:
+The user might see something like this:

 Which chapter of Joshua is the shortest?